Inside the Tunis Art Scene: Galleries, Residencies, and Creative Spaces

 Monday-Saturday, 10am-6pm

-Central is an interdisciplinary art space in downtown Tunis founded in 2018 by Emna ben Yedder.
-As stated on its Instagram page, “Central is a dream in which art is fun, open and without boundaries, where the exhibition becomes an artistic experience.”
-The exhibitions address relevant themes in a serious yet accessible way through playful and interactive experiences, all in order to improve access to the arts to the public.
+Central is an interdisciplinary art space in downtown Tunis, founded in 2018 by Emna Ben Yedder.
+As the gallery describes it, “Central is a dream in which art is fun, open and without boundaries, where the exhibition becomes an artistic experience.”
+Its exhibitions engage with contemporary themes in ways that are both serious and accessible, often through playful and interactive formats that invite broader public participation.

 La Boîte